DDreher/OpenCL-Sandbox/README.md

 # Overview

+This repository represents my personal Sandbox to play around with heterogenous parallel computing algorithms and techniques.
-This repository contains an OpenCL implementation of both a Prefix Scan and a Cuckoo Hash.
+Right now it contains an OpenCL implementation of both a Prefix Scan and a Cuckoo Hash.

-The implementations are for personal educational purposes only.
-It's not adviced to use them in any production environment.
+**Disclaimer: The implementations are for personal educational purposes only.
+It's not adviced to use them in any production environment.**

 # How to build